Teichlab/cellphonedb/README.md

     New database file with CellPhoneDB interactions + user custom interactions.
 For duplicated interactions or proteins, user lists overwrite the CellPhoneDB original data.

-Some lists can be downloaded from original sources while creating the database, eg: uniprot, ensembl.
-By default, the snapshots included in the CellPhoneDB package will be used, to enable a fresh copy `--fetch` must be appended to the command.
+Some lists can be downloaded from original sources while creating the database, e.g. uniprot, ensembl.
+By default, the snapshots included in the CellPhoneDB package will be used---to enable a fresh copy `--fetch` must be appended to the command.

 In order to use specific lists those can be specified like this `--user-protein`, `--user-gene`, `--user-complex`, `--user-interactions`, `--user-interactions-only` followed by the corresponding file path.